JannikRasch/cesp_Project/README.md

   <img src="images/Screenshot_13.png">
 </p>

 There are three very similar functions that print the grid when X wins, O wins or they draw.
-They also print the fitting winning message and let the program jump to the part where the players are asked wheter they want to restart or end the game.
+They also print the fitting winning message and let the program jump to the part where the players are asked whether they want to restart or end the game.

 ### How to run